vuppalas2/logistic-regression-analysis/README.md

 # Logistic Regression Analyses: NABCR & SHHS Projects

+## Overview
 This repository contains logistic regression analyses on biomedical datasets, focusing on cancer survival and heart disease risk prediction.
+These projects demonstrate how to model and interpret key predictors related to health outcomes using rigorous statistical methods in R.

+## Projects

 ### NABCR Logistic Regression Analysis